When And How To Use Lime For Garden Plants

 Understanding the ideal timing for applying lime to vegetable plants is crucial.
 Here’s when you should consider using lime in your garden:

-• During soil preparation for planting, you can mix lime powder into the soil at least 3 weeks before transplanting seedlings.
+• During soil preparation for planting, you can mix lime powder into the soil for at least 3 weeks before transplanting seedlings.
 This allows the lime to mix well with the soil.

 • After transplanting seedlings into the garden and ensuring they are well-established, you can apply lime to the soil or use lime water.